shish/guts/gut.rst

 used by developers locally, and any clients which are good enough for public release can be given their own entry in sparkleshare's plugin table.
-Another possibility would be to extend sparkleshare to automatically use /usr/bin/XY with the gut protocol for a repository called /home/foo/myrepo.XY
+Another possibility would be to extend sparkleshare to automatically use /usr/bin/XY with the gut protocol for a repository called /home/foo/myrepo.XY; or maybe /usr/lib/sparkleshare/backends/XY?

 Anyway, on to the protocol.